 Just as the key light provides an angled strong light to the subject, so can be said that the fill light covers the shadows on the opposite side of the subject’s face.
 When setting up your fill light set it at a 90 degree angle from your key light and roughly a similar height.

 When you are talking about the intensity of the fill light, it has half the power of the key light.
 The strength of the fill light should never over-power the key light, nor should it even out the other side of the face.
-The fill light should simply tamper off some of the shadows caused by the key light.
+The fill light should simply tamper off some of the shadows.
 Often times a reflector is used to bounce the key light as a fill light, this should provide an indication as to how low of an intensity the fill light really needs to be.

 Should your fill light be soft or hard?